ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

 Step 5: Descriptive activities:
       After this, assign descriptive names for each Activity.
       Extract activity_labels text file info in to "activity" data frame.
-      Join "slice_data" and "activity" on 'activityId' and get "with_activities" data.
+      Join and arrange "slice_data" and "activity" on 'activityId' and get "with_activities" data.
       'activity' column will now have the descriptive activities.
       Here, one more column 'activity' is added.
 So, the total columns are 69.
       NOTE: 'activityId' is yet retained so that the ordering of data can be on activityId instead of activity.